-Moulin Rouge is the name of a historic cabaret where cancan dancing originated, and is also used to describe the red-light-district nightclub life in Paris during the 1890s and early 1900s.
+Moulin Rouge is the name of a historic cabaret where cancan dancing originated, and it is also used to describe the red-light-district nightclub life in Paris during the 1890s and early 1900s.
 Costumes can draw on this era or take inspiration from the 2001 Baz Luhrmann movie of the same name.
-A Moulin Rouge costume party gives its female guests the chance to dress as cancan dancers, saloon girls, courtesans or burlesque entertainers; however, male guests don't have to do much more than dress in tails with a top hat and cane.
+A Moulin Rouge costume party gives its female guests the chance to dress as cancan dancers, saloon girls, courtesans or burlesque entertainers and showgirls.
+Male guests don't have to do much more than dress in tails with a top hat and cane.

-The popular movie "Moulin Rouge" offers costume ideas, with its beautiful dresses, outrageous characters and detailed, gorgeous costumes.
-Several sewing patterns are available online to recreate costumes from the movie, such as Satine's performance costumes and dancing girls' dresses.
-But you also can turn existing items of clothing into movie-like costumes.
-Consider altering a red satin bridesmaid or prom dress by adding a bustle and pairing it with elbow-length gloves, or sewing netting and fur trim onto the bottom of a bustier for a bedroom peignoir.
-Glue rhinestones all over some black lingerie and a top hat for a homemade version of the "Black Diamond" movie scene, or find a silvery bra and sari outfit with tons of mock jewels, as in the Hindi wedding scene.
+Consider altering a red satin bridesmaid dress or prom dress by adding a bustle and pairing it with elbow-length gloves or sewing netting and faux fur or feather boa trim onto the bottom of a bustier for a bedroom peignoir.
+Glue rhinestones all over some black lingerie and a top hat for a homemade version of the black diamond movie scene or find a silvery bra and sari outfit with tons of mock jewels as in the Hindi wedding scene.